ropensci/rfishbase/inst/doc/rfishbase/rfishbase.md

 Informatics
 Stuff about Machine access to data, role of large scale data in ecology (Jones _et. al._ 2006; Hanson _et. al._ 2011; Reichman _et. al._ 2011)

-FishBase ([fishbase.org](http://fishbase.org)) is an award-winning online database of information about the morphology, trophic ecology, physiology, ecotoxicology, reproduction, economic relevance of the world’s fish, organized by species (NULL).
+FishBase ([fishbase.org](http://fishbase.org)) is an award-winning online database of information about the morphology, trophic ecology, physiology, ecotoxicology, reproduction, economic relevance of the world’s fish, organized by species (Froese & Pauly, 2012).
 FishBase was developed in collaboration with the United Nations Food and Agriculture Organization and is supported by a consortium of nine research institutions.
 In addition to its web-based interface, FishBase provides machine readable